Sir Francis Boynton1

 Sir Francis Boynton was born before 1591.

-Sir Francis Boynton lived at Barington, Yorkshire, England.1
+He lived at Barington, Yorkshire, EnglandG.1

 Child of Sir Francis Boynton